Honesty by Typing

 \subsection{System typing}

-The type system for processes is enough to guarantee whether a participant is honest.
-However, in order to establish a \emph{type safety} result we have to consider the transitions of a process within a system.
-Hence, in order to construct an invariant of the system transitions (\ie, subject reduction), we extend typing also to systems.
+Observe that the type system for processes is enough to guarantee whether a participant is honest.
+However, in order to establish subject reduction we have to consider system transitions (because the semantics of a process depends on the system wherein it is run), and so we need to extend our type system to \coco systems.